Absorber

-In high energy physics experiments, an absorber is a block of material used to absorb some of the energy of an incident particle.
+In high energy physics experiments, an absorber is a block of material used to absorb some of the energy of an incident particle in an experiment.
 Absorbers can be made of a variety of materials, depending on the purpose; lead, tungsten and liquid hydrogen are common choices.
-Most absorbers are used as part of a particle detector, particle accelerators use absorbers to reduce the radiation damage on accelerator components.
+Most absorbers are used as part of a particle detector; particle accelerators use absorbers to reduce the radiation damage on accelerator components.